cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-hardware-connector.md

 6. From the list, choose your second Connector > **Add Connector**.
 7. Select **Next** to [Create a WAN](#2-create-a-wan).
 8. To create a LAN, follow the steps mentioned above in [Create a LAN](#3-create-a-lan) up until step 4.
 9. In **Static address**, enter the prefix for the primary node in your site.
-For example `192.168.10.1/24`.
+For example, `192.168.10.1/24`.
 10. In **Secondary static address**, enter the prefix for the secondary node in your site.
 For example, `192.168.10.2/24`.
 11. In **Virtual static address**, enter the prefix that the LAN south of the Connector will forward traffic to.
 For example, `192.168.10.3/24`.
 12. Select **Save**.